RoamJS/query-builder/README.md

 ### Styling

 Every Query Page is rooted with a `div` that has an `id` of `roamjs-query-page-${uid}` where `uid` is the block refence of the query block or the page reference of the page.
 You could use this id to style individual queries with affecting other ones.

+### SmartBlocks Integration

+This extension comes with its own SmartBlocks command!
+The `<%QUERYBUILDER%>` command will run an existing query builder instance in your graph and return the results as separate blocks.
+The command takes in two arguments:
+1. The block reference of the query builder instance
+1. The format to output each result in.
+You can use placeholders, like `{text}` to insert the value from the result in.
+There's a placeholder available for each Selection label used in the query.

 ### Developer API